 Accept-Patch

-The HTTP Accept-Patch response header lists the media types the server accepts in a PATCH request body.
+Partial resource updates through PATCH require the client to know which patch formats the server supports.
+The Accept-Patch response header lists the media types accepted in a PATCH request body.

 Usage